GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

 Android app.
 Web content in a Trusted Web Activity must meet Lighthouse's PWA install quality criteria and additional Android-specific criteria such as [policy compliance][9].

+{% Aside 'caution' %}
-**Important:** When targeting an application for users under 13 years old on the Play Store additional [Play Family policies][18] apply, which may be incompatible with using Trusted Web Activity.
+  When your app is designed primarily for children under 13, additional [Play Family policies][18] apply, which may be incompatible with using Trusted Web Activity.
+{% endAside %}

 <figure class="w-figure w-figure--center">
   <img src="lh-score.png" style="max-width: 100%;"